inzamam9494/CatiyoChan/Readme.md

 # 🎮 CatiyoChan

-### A Full-Stack Gaming Community Platform for Emulators and ROMs
+### A Full-Stack Gaming Community Platform for Emulators and ROMs & BLOGS

 <div align="center">